remram44/pyjava/README.md

 It is a C extension that uses JNI to access a Java virtual machine, meaning that it can be used anywhere Python is available.
-It is not a different interpreter like [Jython] [2] and does not require anything.
+It is not a different interpreter like [Jython] [2] and does not require anything, other than a JRE.
 The JVM dynamic library is load dynamically through pyjava.start() (some basic logic for locating this library on major platforms will be provided).

 The integration with Java code is meant to be as complete as possible, allowing to use Java and Python objects seemlessly and converting objects back and forth